pulse2percept/pulse2percept/doc/developers/style_guide.rst

 -------

-pulse2percept recommends using the following package shorthands to increase consistency and readibility across the library:
+pulse2percept recommends using the following package shorthands to increase consistency and readability across the library:

 .. code-block:: python